Year Group Learning Information

 A Google Classroom has been set up for N4/N5 Practical Woodworking [code: lmibofwr].

-Although the Spice Rack Project is completed in school using specialist tools and equipment, there are still ways for parents and carers to support learning at home.
+Although the practical projects completed in school using specialist tools and equipment, there are still ways for parents and carers to support learning at home.

 All pupils have access to a Google Classroom, where they will find: